CCvanilla/CCvanilla/README.md

 - 👋 Hi, I’m @CCvanilla
 - 👀 I’m interested in drawing and devising
-- 🌱 I’m currently learning date structure and python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on people who have the same interests
 - 📫 How to reach me: my email is 2132143516@qq.com
 - 😄 Pronouns: mediocre